tom-clik/coldlight/_docs/userguide/running_coldlight.md

 ## Instantiating the component

 ColdLight is designed as a singleton component.
 It can be loaded into a shared scope, e.g. `application`.
-Essentially all methods are static, and require you to pass in the loaded "document", see following
+All methods are static, and require you to pass in the loaded "document", see following.

 Assuming you have successfully installed the JARs and the helper components, it can be instantiated thus: